CHI-CityTech/BSP-graphic-imagery/README.md

-where visual storytelling is shaped through a blend of traditional and digital art forms.
+Welcome to the BSP Graphic Imagery Archive, where visual storytelling is shaped through a blend of traditional and digital art forms.
 This collection features work from a collaborative team with backgrounds in illustration, textiles, puppet design, AI-generated imagery, and digital editing.
 From handcrafted textures to animated backdrops, each visual element plays a role in building the world of our production.

 ________________________________________________________________________________________________________